diefans/objective/README.rst

 objective
 =========

+As a result of frustration working with colander, I decided to create something similar...

 Objective is a de/serialization tool with following features:

 - declarative definition of objectives.
+- no confusion about how to define something, it is always the same.
 - reuse definitions by inheritance.
 - optional validation.
+- make it simple to override certain parts.

 Usage
 -----